 Adcroft and Willis (2005) allude to unintended consequences of PMM which has resulted in “…the commodification of services which was delivered by an increasingly de-professionalised public sector workforce” (p.
 386).
 The literature further suggests that organisations that operate under uncertainty are more likely to experience the manifestation of dysfunctional and perverse unintended consequences such as gaming (Franco-Santos and Otley 2018).
 As a result, unintended consequences can contribute or be detrimental to organisational goals.
-Unintended consequences are most prevalent when PMSs are either designed in a manner or used under conditions that significantly differ from those originally contemplated (Franco-Santos et al. 2012).
+Unintended consequences are most prevalent when PMS are either designed in a manner or used under conditions that significantly differ from those originally contemplated (Franco-Santos et al. 2012).
 One way of mitigating the impact of such unintended consequences is to define performance measures with discriminant validity in order to accentuate any inter-dependencies or trade‐offs that may require attention (Propper and Wilson 2003).
-Numerous studies conducted within the NHS have identified and categorised dysfunctional, perverse and unintended consequences of the PMS within the NHS against four groups; namely, (i) misdirected sanctions and incentives including complacency, (ii) poor measurement, (iii) politicisation of PMS, and (iv) breach of trust including gaming and misrepresentation (Kelman and Friedman 2009; Conrad and Uslu 2012; Mannion and Braithwaite 2012).
+Numerous studies conducted within the NHS have identified and categorised dysfunctional, perverse and unintended consequences of the PMS within the NHS against four groups; namely, (i) misdirected sanctions and incentives including complacency, (ii) poor measurement, (iii) politicisation of PMS, and (iv) breaches of trust including gaming and misrepresentation (Kelman and Friedman 2009; Conrad and Uslu 2012; Mannion and Braithwaite 2012).
 Drawing from Stephens and Ford (2016), other unintended consequences of PMS within the NHS may also include a reduction in operational productivity and the increasing burdening of practitioners with responsibilities.
 As an example, Doherty et al. (2010) observe that an increasing focus on efficiency within CAMHS service provision has resulted in considerable role tensions.
-Such role tensions can be observed in how ward sisters, following a reform of their role in 1999 (Department of Health 1999), are now being construed as a practitioner-manager with simultaneous policy implementation and expanded responsibilities which now includes full budgetary control of their wards.
+Such role tensions can be observed in the reconstruing of ward sisters (following a reform of their role in 1999 (Department of Health 1999)), as practitioner-managers with simultaneous policy implementation and expanded responsibilities, now including full budgetary control of their wards.

 Our findings suggest the existence of such unintended consequences of PMM in the form of self-fulfilling, promotional and display-dominant competition among different stakeholders.
-Among the reasons for such competition is the political framing of the NHS.
-In fact, Mannion and Braithwaite (2012) specifically discuss the politicisation of the PMS in the NHS, noting that, generally, the value of PMSs within the NHS are being devalued as performance data increasingly becomes tool for political point scoring by various healthcare stakeholders (with manifested contradictory organisational logics), all jostling for dominance within a highly contested PMM space.
+Amongst the reasons for such competition is the political framing of the NHS.
+In fact, Mannion and Braithwaite (2012) specifically discuss the politicisation of the PMS in the NHS, noting that, generally, the value of PMS within the NHS is being devalued, as performance data increasingly becomes a tool for political point scoring by various healthcare stakeholders (with manifested contradictory organisational logics), all jostling for dominance within a highly contested PMM space.

-The conclusion that can be drawn from the above is that, within the context of complex multi-stakeholder organisations, difficulties among stakeholders to resolve the multiplicity of their performance goals leads to leads to consequences not originally contemplated in terms of PMM.
+The conclusion that can be drawn from the above is that, within the context of complex multi-stakeholder organisations, difficulties among stakeholders to resolve the multiplicity of their performance goals lead to consequences not originally contemplated in terms of PMM.
 The most significant consequences are competition and false reporting of performance improvements, which appear detrimental to its service offerings.
 Taking the above into consideration, we contend that in complex multi-stakeholder organisations, ambiguity over the purpose together with the emergent design, ineffective deployment and directive use of the PMS leads to dysfunctional and unintended consequences not originally intended.

 6. CONCLUSIONS